 Trips usually include transportation costs and meals, but you may want to double check that with your guest house.

 Diving is a bit more expensive (around $100 for two dives).
 It can be arranged through a local dive shop – most islands will have one, though depending on the season it will be closed.

 If you are a fan of online bookings, you can consider one of the options below.
 Keep in mind that most of these tours depart from Male:

-If you would still like to experience the resort life even when visiting the Maldives on a budget, you will be able to.
-Many resorts provide day passes which cost between $50 and $200, depending on what is included.
+If you would like to experience the resort life for a day, you will be able to.
+Many resorts provide day passes which cost between $50 and $200, depending on what’s included.
 Some may literally give you just beach access, some may include spa treatments, meals and anything else to make you feel like you are living the luxury vacation dream.